 |Employment Type: Full-Time|

 With general supervision, provide information, assistance, and advocacy to individuals, family members, and their caregivers seeking Long Term Services and Supports (LTSS).
 Work in conjunction with the designated NY Connects sites to fulfill program requirements including providing direct services to individuals, family members, and their caregivers, participating in local Long Term Care Council meetings, and conducting outreach on accessing LTSS.
-This is a 15 month grant funded program starting January 1, 2017 and ending March 31, 2018.
+This is an extended, grant-funded program that started January 1, 2017 and is currently funded through March 31, 2021.

 - Provide barrier-free information and assistance (including home visits if necessary) to enable clients access to LTSS.